podium/podium-charts/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have merged the base branch into this branch
 - [ ] I have ensured that CI is passing
 - [ ] I have filled out the "Brief context on code" and "Test plan" sections above
-- [ ] I have rerun the build and updated the version in package.json
+- [ ] I have updated the version in package.json